Intracranial pressure monitoring

 Why the Test is Performed

-High intracranial pressure can be treated by draining CSF through the catheter.
-It can also be treated by changing the ventilator settings for people who are on a respirator, or by giving certain medicines through a vein (intravenously).
+High ICP can be treated by draining CSF through the catheter.
+It can also be treated by:

 Normally, the ICP ranges from 1 to 20 mm Hg.